chillypepper/jak-project/README.md

 ## Commands

 The next type of lines are lines for configuring your environment.
 These will run at the point in time they're added, but aren't necessarily frame dependent.
-The commands that you can use are written below, and I'll include one long example here to show that these can be chained:
+The commands that you can use are written below, and I'll include one example here to show that these can be chained:

-`commands,frame-rate=999,skip-spool-movies=true`
+`commands,frame-rate=999,marker=run-start`

 ### frame-rate